DataDog/documentation/content/guides/autodiscovery.md

 ### Template structure in key-value stores

-After your Datadog Agent service has been configured to use your Service Discovery configuration backend, you will need to store your configuration templates in the structure:
+After your Datadog Agent service has been configured to use your Autodiscovery configuration backend, you will need to store your configuration templates in the structure:

     /datadog/
       check_configs/